-The National Automobile Dealers Association (NADA), https://www.nada.org, has partnered with the EPA since 2007 to help dealers save energy and money through cost-effective energy efficiency opportunities.
-With the help of auto dealerships across the country, NADA is gathering data to develop a 1 – 100 ENERGY STAR score for dealerships which will then allow dealers to apply for ENERGY STAR certification.
-By contributing to this survey, in the future you will be able to receive an “apples to apples” comparison of your energy performance with that of other dealerships nationwide in a simple, easy-to-understand number.
+The National Automobile Dealers Association (NADA) has partnered with EPA since 2007 to help dealers save energy and money through cost-effective energy efficiency opportunities.
+With the help of vehicle dealerships across the country, NADA is gathering data to develop a 1 – 100 ENERGY STAR score for dealerships which will then allow dealers to apply for ENERGY STAR certification.
+By contributing to this survey, in the future dealerships will be able to receive an “apples to apples” comparison of their energy performance with that of other dealerships nationwide in a simple, easy-to-understand number.
 A score of 50 represents median energy performance, whereas top-performing dealerships that score a 75 or higher will be eligible to earn ENERGY STAR certification.

 When selecting a compressor, it is important to remember that in addition to your specific performance needs, compressor types consume energy at different rates.
 Take a look at the following list to see what each compressor type offers:

 - Reciprocating compressors.
 This design uses a piston to maintain pressure in a tank.
 It is prone to heat build-up in the compressor head and condensation build-up.
 Reciprocating compressors are available in a variety of capacities, require moderate maintenance, and are easy to rebuild.

 - Scroll compressors.
 Use a rotating scroll to compress air.
 They generally are more efficient than reciprocating designs at higher volumes and more frequent use and deliver greater volume and good pressure.